daihocmo/daihocmo-space/learn-vietnamese/docs/guide.md

 - Learn to read characters by referring to the table.

-- Learn how they are pronounced (If you know IPA)
+- Revise how they are pronounced (If you know IPA).

 - Use it as a master reference for all singular characters and letter combinations.
 This will help you a lot when you are learning how to read Vietnamese.

 #### Step 2 - The YouTube video

 - Learn Vietnamese alphabet pronunciation [here](https://youtu.be/Jf6mvBy9VXk?si=u35CESIcmtEIZYas).

 - After that, learn Vietnamese tones [here](https://www.youtube.com/watch?v=3bptcM1hf1E).

 Both videos only take you 20 minutes, so don't skip any parts and watch until the end.

 #### Step 3 - the grinding

 You can use [this Anki deck](https://ankiweb.net/shared/info/2093025241) (check the Anki guide below before downloading this deck and use it) to revise the alphabet (I assume you've finished Step 2).
 Or, if you want an easier way to test yourself, [here is the Quizlet link](https://quizlet.com/vn/888929191/vietnamese-alphabet-flash-cards/) for the Vietnamese alphabet.

 #### Step 4 - reading practice

 What also helps immensely in memorising the alphabet and the tones is reading Vietnamese sentences.
-You don't have to understand the meaning yet, just read to remember them for now (don't speak it aloud, it goes against the immersion rule, or reading too much, it may affects your Vietnamese pronunciation)
+You don't have to understand the meaning yet, just read to remember them for now (don't speak it aloud, it goes against the immersion rule, or reading too much, it may affects your Vietnamese pronunciation).

 I recommend practising by trying to read some storybooks, which you can find [here](https://global-asp.github.io/storybooks-sah/stories/vi/).

 ## 1.4 Learning Vocabulary

 To make Vietnamese less daunting, I recommend you work through a beginner-level vocabulary deck for Anki.
-This is a deck consisting of around _1500_ words aimed at teaching you the most common Vietnamese words to jumpstart your Vietnamese learning.
+This is a deck consisting of around 1000 to 2000 words aimed at teaching you the most common Vietnamese words to jumpstart your Vietnamese learning.

+- [Vietnamese Vocabulary Core 1k by Soi](https://ankiweb.net/shared/info/687513656): Vietnamese Core 1K Vocab Anki Deck made by Soi.

+- [Xefjord's Complete Vietnamese - Northern Dialect](https://www.dropbox.com/sh/g4iz7sw992qzieg/AAD-iCCcDrUmfUPsXU3JtvWLa?dl=0): The Vietnamese Anki deck from [this project](https://www.reddit.com/r/languagelearning/comments/ywuj8g/100_free_anki_language_decks_xefjords_complete/).

+_PS: There are some decks I found that may come in handy.
+If there is any suggestions how to improve these decks, or wanna make a high-quality Vietnamese deck, feel free to email me: duykhanh471@protonmail.com_

 ### Quick Anki Setup